-Higher than Indra's ye may lift your lot,

-And sink it lower than the worm or gnat;

-The end of many myriad lives is this,

-The end of myriads that.
+Higher than Indra's ye may lift your lot, And sink it lower than the worm or gnat; The end of many myriad lives is this, The end of myriads that.

-Ye suffer from yourselves
+Ye suffer from yourselves .

+A should be be an . .
 Within yourselves deliverance must be sought; Each man his prison makes.
-Each hath such lordship as the loftiest ones. . .
+Each hath such lordship as the loftiest ones. . . .